melmzv/arg_ss24_project/README.md

 6. Run 'make all' either via the console.
 7. Eventually, you will be greeted with the two files in the output directory: "paper.pdf" and "presentation.pdf".
 Congratulations!
 You have successfully used an open science resource and reproduced our "analysis".
 Now modify it and make it your own project!

-### OK.
-That was fun.
-Bot how should I use the repo now?

-The basic idea is to clone the repository whenever you start a new project.
-If you are using GitHub, the simplest way to do this is to click on "Use this Template" above the file list.
-Then delete everything that you don't like and/or need.
-Over time, as you develop your own preferences, you can fork this repository and adjust it so that it becomes your very own template targeted to your very own preferences.

-### For TRR 266 Members: What else is in there for you?
+### Setting up for Reproducible Empirical Research

+To start a new project on earnings management and investor protection using this repository, follow these steps:
+1. Clone the repository by clicking “Use this Template” at the top of the file list on GitHub.
+2. Remove any files that you don’t need for your specific project.
+3. Over time, you can fork this repository and customize it to develop a personalized template that fits your workflow and preferences.

-This repository contains three files that TRR members that use R might find particularly useful.
-The file `code/R/theme_trr.py` features a ggplot theme that makes it easy to generate visuals that comply to the TRR 266 style guide.
-But ggplot in python is not yet polished and does not have the same level of quality as in R. The RMarkdown file in `info` takes you through the process.
-With the `doc/beamer_theme_trr266.sty` you can beef up your Quarto based beamer presentations to our fancy TRR design.
-Finally, the file `code/R/pull_wrds_data.py` might be useful if you want to learn how to download WRDS data directly from python.
+This repository contains three files that TRR members that use R might find particularly useful:
+- The file `code/python/theme_trr.py` features a ggplot theme that makes it easy to generate visuals that comply to the TRR 266 style guide.
+But ggplot in python is not yet polished and does not have the same level of quality as in R.

-### Why do you do abc in a certain way?
-I like to do things differently!

-Scientific workflows are a matter of preference and taste.
-What we present here is based on our experiences on what works well but this by no means implies that there are no other and better ways to do things.
-So, feel free to disagree and to build your own template.
-Or, even better: Convince us about your approach by submitting a pull request!

-### But there are other templates.
-Why yet another one?

-Of course there are and they a great.
-The reason why we decided to whip up our own is that we wanted a template that also includes some of the default style elements that we use in our collaborative research center [TRR 266 Accounting for Transparency](https://accounting-for-transparency.de).
-And we wanted to have a template that is centered on workflows that are typical in the accounting and finance domain.
-Here you go.
+- The RMarkdown file in `info` takes you through the process.
+With the `doc/beamer_theme_trr266.sty` you can beef up your Quarto based beamer presentations to the fancy TRR design.
+- Finally, the file `code/python/pull_wrds_data.py` is useful if you want to learn how to download WRDS data directly from python.

 ### Licensing

+This project particularly utilizes the template used in collaborative research center [TRR 266 Accounting for Transparency](https://accounting-for-transparency.de), that is centered on workflows that are typical in the accounting and finance domain.

-This repository is licensed under the MIT license.
+The repository is licensed under the MIT license.
 Due to reusing a part of the example code from the treat repository, e.g. code for pulling data from WRDS, I would like to give the following credit:

 ```
 This repository was built based on the ['treat' template for reproducible research](https://github.com/trr266/treat).